ThaminduDilshan/remote-user-store-connect/bi-di-user-store-2/README.md

    bal run
    ```

-2. navigate to the `remote-client` directory and run the following command:
+2. navigate to the `remote-agent` directory and run the following command:

    ```bash
    bal run